 Companies that benefit from consumer data have a responsibility to protect consumer privacy.
 That holds true whether the risk is a data breach or government overreach.

 The Impact of Upcoming Legislation

-Current state privacy legislation requires marketers navigate a patchwork of individual laws.
+Current state privacy legislation requires marketers to navigate a patchwork of individual laws.
 A federal bill is a hot topic across the industry, with marketers expressing strong support.
-Federal law would reduce the pain marketers feel navigating individual state laws, providing the details of a federal law are reasonable.
+Federal law would reduce the pain marketers feel navigating individual state laws, providing the details of federal law are reasonable.

 Ideally, federal privacy law would balance consumer rights and economic growth with an understanding of the data ecosystem and technologies that support our industry.
 A long-debated federal privacy bill was introduced in June and is gaining support in the U.S. House of

 Representatives.
 While this is a step in the right direction, movement on such major legislation will take time.

 At the state level, the momentum for privacy legislation is at an all-time high.
 Comprehensive state privacy bills recently passed in Colorado, Connecticut, Virginia, and Utah.
 While a blueprint is beginning to emerge among state bills focused on similar consumer rights and business obligations, the specific requirements of each bill remain different.